NCSC-NL/citrix-2025/disk-image-checks/README.md

+**<u>Disclaimer: This script is not meant to be run directly on the NetScaler itself!
+Please use it externally on another device</u>**

 # Citrix image-checks
 Python script to check citrix images for IOCs.
-Based on https://github.com/fox-it/citrix-netscaler-triage/blob/main/iocitrix.py.
+Based on https://github.com/fox-it/citrix-NetScaler-triage/blob/main/iocitrix.py.

-## Creating Citrix Netscaler disk images
+## Creating Citrix NetScaler disk images
-Before you can run the checker you must first create disk images of your netscaler appliance(s).
+Before you can run the checker you must first create disk images of your NetScaler appliance(s).

 ### Non VPX/SDX/MPX disk images
 You can use native disk exports/memory snapshots from Hyper-V, Proxmox, VMware solutions.